steipete/steipete.com/_posts/2020-12-14-apple-silicon-mac-mini-for-ci.md

 ## launchctl Weirdness

-I’ve encountered a few other weird issues. `launchctl` changed a bit in Big Sur and now throws ["Bootstrap failed: 125: Unknown error: 125"](https://twitter.com/steipete/status/1338155208044638210?s=21) or " Load error 5: input/output error" if the service is already running.
+I’ve encountered a few other weird issues. `launchctl` changed a bit in Big Sur and now throws “[Bootstrap failed: 125: Unknown error: 125](https://twitter.com/steipete/status/1338155208044638210?s=21)” or “Load error 5: input/output error” if the service is already running.
 This again had no Google results, so it took some time to understand.
-Sometimes it would also write "Disk I/O error 5 or Load error 5: input/output error," which caused me to request a complete reset of the machine with MacStadium, only to see the same error again many hours later.
+Sometimes it would also write “Disk I/O error 5 or Load error 5: input/output error,” which caused me to request a complete reset of the machine with MacStadium, only to see the same error again many hours later.

 In our case, the fix was to explicitly unload the Buildkite service before registering it again — this has only shown up since the automation script stopped halfway due to my various tweaks.
 It’s also important that you’re logged in as the user you’re registering the service for (via screen sharing).